MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-network-atc.md

 ###### Enable virtual machine migration: performance selection

 This value enables or disables the intent-based selection of virtual machine live migration transports.
-By default, this is enabled ($true) and results in the system automatically determining the best live migration transport, eg: SMB, Compression, TCP.
+By default, this is enabled ($true) and results in the system automatically determining the best live migration transport, for example: SMB, Compression, TCP.

 If disabled:

 - Live migration transport selection uses the transport specified in VirtualMachineMigrationPerformanceOption override value.
-- If the VirtualMachineMigrationPerformanceOption override value is not specified, Network ATC will revert to behavior when Network ATC was absent.
+- If the VirtualMachineMigrationPerformanceOption override value is not specified, Network ATC reverts to behavior when Network ATC was absent.
 - If null, but VirtualMachineMigrationPerformanceOption is configured, configure this option to $false and use the option specified in the VirtualMachineMigrationPerformanceOption override

 ###### Virtual machine migration performance option

 Network ATC configures the live migration transport to TCPIP, Compression, or SMB.
-If null, the system will use the selection logic outlined in this spec to determine the best transport.
+If null, the system uses the selection logic outlined in this spec to determine the best transport.

 ###### Maximum concurrent virtual machine migrations